nygeog/beh_public/meetings/readme.md

 ---

+* Send the NAAS data to Matt P. that I sent to Kate.

 ##2015-04-14

+GPS notes

-Stratify by block size.
+* Stratify by block size.

-Points with value of 0 vs. > 0
+* Points with value of 0 vs. > 0

-Maybe send Kathryn Barley stationary GPS map.
+Maybe send Kathryn Bartley stationary GPS map.

 ##2015-04-07